 How to Find Cheap Campervans in Australia

 There are many campervan companies and comparison sites.
 I can recommend DriveNow for the best camper prices comparison and booking online.
-This site provides a wide range of vehicles and companies country-wide.
-With monthly deals with discounted campervans up to 75% country-wide.
+This site provides a wide range of vehicles and companies country-wide and has monthly deals of discounted campervans up to 75% country-wide.
 Furthermore, it also offers campervan deals for New Zealand.

-The same for hiring a car, you can use the site with fast and easy searches to compare and find the best camper for your Australian adventure.
-Booking is Online, and the deposit payment has to take place 6 weeks before the camper pick-up.
+The same goes for hiring a car.
+You can use the site with fast and easy searches to compare and find the best camper for your Australian adventure.
+Booking is Online, and the deposit payment must occur 6 weeks before the camper pick-up.

 When to book a campervan?

-Australia is a top destination for campervan holidays, which are beloved by the locals too.
-This means that they get booked out quickly.
-There are many types of campervan vehicles to choose from, suit all different kinds of needs, the length of the itinerary and type of roads and landscapes you will be driving through and the type of adventure you are looking for.
+Australia is a top destination for campervan holidays, which are beloved by the locals, too.
+This means campervans get booked out quickly.
+There are various types of campervan vehicles.
+These suit all different needs, itinerary length, the type of roads and landscapes you will be driving through, and the type of adventure you are looking for.

-Here below a list with all the things you should consider for choosing the right campervan for Australia.
+Below is a list of all the things you should consider when choosing the right campervan for Australia.

-Campervan Holiday – How to choose the right camper for Australia
+How to choose the right camper for your campervan holiday in Australia

 - Small Camper 2-Berth

-The 2-Berth Camper is ideal for a couple or a family with 1 child.
-Most of these campers have an equipped kitchen, Aircon for driver’s cabin, and inside the camper.
-Some have shower and toilet and extra adds-on like TV and DVD connection.
+The 2-Berth Camper is ideal for a solo traveller, a couple or a family with 1 child.
+Most campers have an equipped kitchen, aircon for the driver’s cabin, and inside the camper.
+Some have a shower and toilet and extra adds-on like a TV and DVD connection.